MicroEJ/docs/PlatformDeveloperGuide/watchdog-timer.rst

 Overview
 ========

-The WatchdogTimer Foundation Library provides a way to handle platform watchdog timer.
+The WatchdogTimer Foundation Library provides a way to handle hardware watchdog timer.
 A watchdog is particularly useful if you want to monitor different items of your software system during the runtime.
 The figure below shows watchdog elements at each level of a MicroEJ project: